 Q: What was the best part of filming “Top Gun: Maverick?”
 The best part of filming was learning how to fly a plane and ACTUALLY flying in the F-18 for the movie.
 Definitely will go down as one of my favorite past and future experiences of all time.
 Flying in an F-18 is rarer than then the amount of people who hold Super Bowl rings, and I can say I am a part of that elite group.

 Q: According to IMDB, you’re currently filming “Mission Impossible 7,” is there anything fun you can share with New Orleans Magazine readers?
 I can’t speak to much on it at the moment, but I can tell you it is nothing short of a great action packed, character driven, edge of your seat, compelling piece of art that people will enjoy.
-I’ll give you a more in-depth scoop on our next interview in 2022.
+I’ll give you a more in-depth scoop on our next interview!

 High School?
 I went to the best high school in New Orleans, that’s Edna Karr.
 And if anyone wants to argue that I’m available.
 Haha….

 Favorite New Orleans restaurant?
 It’s hard to say what my favorite restaurant is to be honest because I have a different one depending on my mood.
 I love me some Melba’s.
 I loved Gene’s when it was open.
 WeDat is another good one, as well as Morrow’s.
 There are so many restaurants and little gems out in New Orleans I can’t just pick one.

 Favorite New Orleans festival?
 Favorite festival would probably be ESSENCE Fest.
 I’ve been going there since I was a child with my parents and then my friends, and then I started working there at the Coca-Cola booth escorting celebrates during the events.
 The next thing I would love is for Essence to book me as a guest to come speak at their major event.
 That’ll check something of my bucket list.